bortolo/Three-tier-app-infrastructure/terraform_test_AWS/VPC/README.md

 Configuration in this directory creates set of VPC resources which may be sufficient for staging or production environment.
 This example has been developed starting from [simple-vpc](../../modules_AWS/terraform-aws-vpc-master/examples/complete-vpc).

-We are trying to replicate the following network layout:
+We are trying to replicate the following network layout (with some changes):
 ![AWS network diagram](https://aws-quickstart.github.io/quickstart-aws-vpc/images/architecture_diagram.png)

+Main changes:
+- This network layout is deployed in eu-central-1 regions that has just three availability zones.
+- We changes Private Subnet B with Database subnet

 ## Useful links
 VPC on AWS Quickstart - https://aws-quickstart.github.io/quickstart-aws-vpc/